modus-continens/docs/src/overview.md

 ### Multi-Stage Builds

 In multi-stage builds, data is transferred between several built images.
 For example, one image is used to compile the application, and the other is for deployment.
-In Modus, multi-stage builds are supported using the `::copy` operator (`::set_workdir` changes the working directory of a container, `::set_cmd` sets the default executable):
+In Modus, multi-stage builds are supported using the `::copy` operator (`::set_workdir` changes the working directory of a container, `::set_entrypoint` sets the image entrypoint):

 ```